What Survivors Need to Know to Change Their Name or Gender

 If you’re a survivor looking to begin the process of changing your name and gender markers in Illinois, here’s what you can expect.

-Step 1: Submitting a petition to the court
+Step 1: Submitting a Petition to the Court

 The first step will be filing a petition with the court.
 A petition is simply a written request to the court.
 This written request will include basic information like the name you’d like to change, your updated correct name, address, and birth date, as well as questions about convictions of crimes you may have.
 You will also have to sign the petition.
 In the past, Illinois law required that you would need to publish a notice of the petition in a newspaper for three consecutive weeks, starting at least 6 weeks before your hearing.

-Step 2: Publishing a notice of petition
+Step 2: Publishing a Notice of Petition

 Changes were made earlier this year to the form you will file that should allow you to opt out of publishing your name change in the newspaper.
 We know publishing this information can feel scary or can even put someone at risk of harm, but CAASE’s attorneys can talk through the pros and cons and explain your options.
 You can take advantage of this by using a publication waiver.
 A publication waiver is a short form you will fill out.
 The form says you can use it if you believe publishing your name would be a hardship or if you’ve previously been granted a protective order.
 Hardship could mean discrimination, physical harm, harassment, threats of violence, or other things.
 The law does not require you to provide evidence of hardship though – it is a box that you check saying you want to waive the requirement.
 You can view the new publication waiver here.